Yuvasee/dbrl-game/README.md

+### Roguelike Deck Builder engine

+Based on TypeScript, React, MobX stack.

+Inspired by [Griftlands](https://www.klei.com/games/griftlands) (highly recommened to play).

+#### Game effects

+Implemented:

+Replenish
+- When drawn, this card draws another card immediately.

+Heal
+- Heals N.

+To implement:

 Combo
 - Card that gives combo
 - Card that makes additional effect when player has combo
 - Card that consumes all combo making some effect per each point (finisher)
 - halved on taking damage

-Replenish
-- When drawn, this card draws another card immediately.

 Improvise
 - Generates three random cards for the player to choose 1 of to add to their hand.